 Our endoscopic balloon therapy provides an excellent opportunity for a wide range of patients seeking to lose weight.
-But our program doesn’t stop there – the nonsurgical procedure is part of a comprehensive, yearlong program to help ensure that the weight stays off.
+But our program doesn’t stop there – the nonsurgical endoscopic procedure is part of a comprehensive, yearlong program to help ensure that the weight stays off.

 Intragastric Balloon for Weight Loss

-The intragastric balloon offers a temporary, nonsurgical option for weight loss.
+The intragastric balloon offers a temporary, nonsurgical endoscopic option for weight loss.
 The balloon takes up space in the stomach, helping people feel full faster and eat less food.

-Treatment with the intragastric balloon is part of a one-year, medically supervised weight loss program including nutrition counseling and behavior coaching.
+Treatment with the intragastric balloon is part of a one-year, medically supervised weight loss program including nutrition guidance and behavior coaching.
 Washington University physicians at Barnes-Jewish West County Hospital and Barnes-Jewish Hospital have years of experience in clinical research helping people lose weight with balloon therapy.

 Intragastric Balloon: The Procedure

 Here’s how the intragastric balloon weight loss plan works: